Lovehunter: Cover art

 Lovehunters controversial cover art, showing a naked woman straddling a large snake and blood on her hand from a snake bite, was created by fantasy artist Chris Achilleos.
 Coverdale recalls such an idea was made as response to the critics, "just to piss them off even more".
-Actually, it did spur more journalistic criticism for sexism, and the cover was "banned" at the time in the USA (woman was partly covered with a sticker; album sold "in a brown paper bag") and Argentina (woman's was partly airbrushed with a "chain-mail bikini bottom").
+Actually, it did spur more journalistic criticism for sexism, and the cover was "banned" at the time in the USA (woman was partly covered with a sticker; album sold "in a brown paper bag") and Argentina (woman was partly airbrushed with a "chain-mail bikini bottom").

 It was the last album cover Achilleos designed for many years, until 2003 and Gary Hughes' rock opera Once and Future King Part I. The original Lovehunter artwork was stolen in the 1980s.

 Critical reception

 The Rolling Stone Album Guide noted that "the playing is as good as on any early-'70s Deep Purple album."